tcya/Vervet-monkey-alarm-clustering/README.md

 Then we can turn to supervised learning.
 For example, we can use existing records to train and cross-validate an artificial network, or support vector machine.
 If it turns out well, we can use it to recognize new records in the wild.

 Finally, the trained algorithm can be implemented in laptop, or even smart phone.
-Imagine a primatologist working in the wild, uses a phone to record animal's speech, then the meaning is returned, so cool..
+Imagine a primatologist working in the wild, using a phone to record animal's speech, then the meaning is returned, so cool..

 I did a primitive study.
 I extracted the audio track from http://www.arkive.org/vervet/chlorocebus-pygerythrus/video-11a.html, manually truncated it to small parts containing different type of alarms.
 For each small record extracted: